 Often, we may know what the healthier options are, but we don’t necessarily always remember, or choose them, and rarely think about the cumulative effects they may have on us later in life.

 Intentional health has been designed following over 15 years of experience in secondary education and public health interventions.
 It appears that existing public services aren’t yet turning the tide of the UK’s increasingly poor lifestyle health, particularly for those with poorer income and education.

-Designed to complement these already overstretched public services, Intentional Health is simply a toolkit for churches to facilitate the learning about preventative health and wellbeing messages in a supportive and non-judgmental way.
+Designed to complement these already overstretched public services, Intentional Health is simply a toolkit for churches to facilitate the learning on preventative health and wellbeing messages in a supportive and non-judgmental way.

 The overwhelming message of Intentional Health is inspiring already established local communities to make informed healthy choices with sustainable peer support and encouragement, helping individuals take responsibility today, and choose to be intentional about their health for the future.

 Whilst it’s innovative 10 session programme does include elements of nutrition, diet and exercise, it’s not purely about obesity.
 It also includes topics like creating healthy habits, getting enough rest, looking at boundaries, communication and dealing with conflict, acknowledging that any health choices or habits impact a whole complex individual.
 There is more information on the weekly Blog pages about the content.
 We have also been working with Exeter University Medical School to evaluate the impact of the programme.
 Our preliminary report is available on request.

 Intentional Health is bible based, but not bible biased, so whilst it includes a few references from the bible (including “live life to the full”), it is designed to be fully accessible to everyone, including those of different faiths, and none.

 In simple terms, Intentional Health helps us think about being or taking responsibility for our individual health, be it physical, emotional or even our spiritual wellbeing.

 Stay in touch